 There are many other claims that the VA takes a long time with – but these are just a handful I chose to illustrate reasons WHY the VA takes so long.

 Don’t get me wrong – I’m not making excuses for the VA’s delays.
-I am a firm believer that if the lower levels of the VA bureaucracy can adopt the belief and actions of the new VA Secretary, then claims shouldn’t take more than a few months to properly decide and rate.
+I am a firm believer that if the lower levels of the VA bureaucracy can act like professionals with a job, rather than caretakers of veterans in a paternalistic system, then claims shouldn’t take more than a few months to properly decide and rate.